-- The registered manager had systems in place to audit care being provided and to maintain oversight of the service.
-Lessons learnt included reflection on incidents and concerns and how to ensure they did not happen again. - Staff were supported with training and development to help their career progression and develop the skills they needed to support people. - The service worked in partnership with other professionals to ensure people received joined up care.
+• The registered manager had systems in place to audit care being provided and to maintain oversight of the service.

+• Staff were supported with training and development to help their career progression and develop the skills they needed to support people.

+• The service worked in partnership with other professionals to ensure people received joined up care.
+We saw evidence of effective communication between the service and professionals which enabled better outcomes for people.